Please see your University Residence Halls contract for complete rules and regulations pertaining to what you are allowed to have in your room.

 - Note: Larger futons/loveseats may fit elsewhere in some rooms depending on how your furniture is lofted and arranged

 What size carpet should I bring?
 What size lockable drawer will I have?

 A PDF comparing facility features of all residence halls is available to answer these questions and others.

 Loftable furniture is provided for each resident in all halls.
 You may not bring/rent your own loft.
 More details about lofts will be provided during the summer before you move in.
-You may also download a copy of the loft assembly guide for your hall below:
+You may also download a copy of the lofting guide for your hall below:

 Vacuums and Cleaning Supplies

 University Housing provides vacuums for resident use.
 Vacuums are usually checked out at the desk or from House Fellows, and there may be limits on the times they are available.
-Be prepared to have your Wiscard (ID) scanned when you check out a vacuum.
+Be prepared to have your Wiscard (the official UW-Madison student ID) scanned when you check out a vacuum.